andrew/ultimate-awesome/README.md

 - [awesome-intuitive-physics-ai](https://github.com/jiafei1224/awesome-intuitive-physics-ai) - Reading list for research topics in intuitive physics for artificial cognition.
 - [awesome-quic](https://github.com/mmmarcos/awesome-quic) - A curated list of awesome QUIC and HTTP/3 resources.
 - [awesome-jupyter-widgets](https://github.com/nicole-brewer/awesome-jupyter-widgets) - A curated list of awesome Jupyter widget packages and projects.
-- [awesome-pledge](https://github.com/PeterTonoli/awesome-pledge) - A collaborative curated list of amazingly awesome OpenBSD pledge(2) resources and other awesome things.
 - [awesome-object-tracking](https://github.com/rahulrj/awesome-object-tracking) - Survey: A collection of AWESOME papers and resources on the latest research in Object Tracking.
 - [awesome-volunteer-computing](https://github.com/ranjithrajv/awesome-volunteer-computing) - A curated list of awesome projects, platforms, and resources related to volunteer computing — the practice of donating idle computing power to help solve real-world scientific and humanitarian problems.
 - [data-structures-in-open-source](https://github.com/sidthekidder/data-structures-in-open-source) - Data structures used in open source projects around the world.